How do DevOps and Edge computing interact?

-There is a plethora of Edge devices.
+There are a plethora of edge devices.
 They come in different shapes, sizes, makes, and models from hundreds of manufacturers.
 Coding to the lowest common denominator makes things interesting.
 Some are audio devices, some are visual devices, while others have audio-visual capabilities.
 But the mantra developers have to keep in mind is “write once, deploy everywhere.”

 Tools, toolchains, and frameworks

 Providing tools and a framework for securely delivering consistent and reliable software as fast as possible to all connected devices will be key.
 The previous blog in this series, “Architecting at the Edge,” showed the IBM Edge Computing Reference Architecture: